Skip to main content

 • optimization

 The game's optimization has been widely criticized, with many players reporting severe performance issues, bugs, and crashes, even on high-end systems.
-Users have noted that the game struggles with lag and stuttering, particularly as the player's school expands, leading to a frustrating experience that undermines strategic planning and gameplay enjoyment.
-Overall, the consensus is that significant improvements are needed to enhance performance and stability.
+Users have noted that the game struggles to run smoothly, particularly as the player's school expands, leading to lag and stuttering.
+Overall, the lack of effective optimization detracts significantly from the gameplay experience, making it difficult for players to engage in strategic planning or enjoy the game fully.

 • “There is a lot of room for strategy and optimization as each student who leaves your school goes on to a 'future' which either provides you instant effects (giving you resources, improving relationships, or giving you items) or permanent effects for the rest of your playthrough.”